mtngrown/mtngrown.github.io/source/panzerblitz/games/situation-8-game-1.html.markdown

 later game.)

 * Leaving a hole at 1E3.
 * Not reinforcing the crossroad at 1J5 with that spare Recon unit.

+German blunders include not getting a CP way forward into cover and defensible terrain.
+On the south edge of Board 1, this means Hill 126 east of Adski.

 ### Mine and block placement